 \subsection{Microfacet-based BRDF model}

 In this model, as shown in Fig.~\ref{fig_ex1}, we consider the case where parallel rays having a unit vector $\bm{i}$ as their direction vector are incident on a surface of an object.
-The surface consists of microfacets having randomly oriented normal vectors $\bm{m}$.
-In this figure, an average height plane of microfacets, having a normal vector $\bm{n}$, is describes as ``Macrosurface'' and a dashed line.
-We assume that the microarea $dA$ on the macrosurface is the area that is being irradiated.
-A direction of $\bm{m}$ is then probabilistically selected, and the unit reflection vector $\bm{o}$ is given by $\bm{o} = \bm{i} + 2|\bm{i} \cdot \bm{m}|\bm{m}$ according to the specular reflection.
+The surface consists of microfacets having randomly oriented unit normal vectors $\bm{m}$.
+In this figure, an average height plane of microfacets, having a unit normal vector $\bm{n}$, is described as ``Macrosurface'' and a dashed line.
+We assume that the micro-area $dA$ on the macrosurface is the area that is being irradiated.
+A direction of $\bm{m}$ is then probabilistically selected, and the unit reflection vector $\bm{o}$ is given by $\bm{o} = \bm{i} - 2(\bm{i} \cdot \bm{m})\bm{m}$ according to the specular reflection.
+This means that the direction of vector $\bm{o}-\bm{i}$ always coincides with vector $\bm{m}$.
 Subsequently, the quantity of rays that an observer in the direction of $\bm{o}$ obtains via a group of microfacets with $\bm{m}$ as their normal is evaluated.
 This quantity is proportional to the projected area of the microfacets that can be optically seen by the observer, as indicated by the ``projected area'' in Fig.~\ref{fig_ex1}.
-Eventually, in the case of 100\% reflectivity, the scattering probability is expressed as the ratio of the geometric cross section of rays arriving at the observer to that of the incident rays.
+Eventually, in the case of 100\% reflectivity, the scattering probability is expressed as the ratio of the geometric cross-section of rays arriving at the observer to that of the incident rays.